Everybody (Madonna song): Release and chart performance

-To mark its 40th anniversary, on November 25, 2022, Rhino Entertainment released a limited-edition twelve-inch single, featuring updated cover art and both original and dub versions of the song.
-The reissue charted at No. 22 on the UK Singles Chart and No. 2 on the UK Vinyl Sales Chart.
-"Everybody" has since been featured on major Madonna compilations, including You Can Dance (1987), Celebration (2009), and Finally Enough Love: 50 Number Ones (2022).
+To mark the song's 40th anniversary, Rhino Entertainment released a limited-edition twelve-inch reissue on November 25, 2022, featuring updated artwork and both the original and dub versions of the track.
+This release reached number 22 on the UK Singles Sales Chart and number two on the UK Vinyl Sales Chart.
+"Everybody" has since appeared on several Madonna compilations, including You Can Dance (1987), Celebration (2009), and Finally Enough Love: 50 Number Ones (2022).